Living in Full Even With Pain Study (LIFE)

 Time Frame

-Respondents will be asked to provide dosages and frequency of use of any opioid medications taken in the past seven days at the time of each telephone assessment.
-An average daily MME dose taken in the past week will be computed for each assessment point.
+Respondents were asked to provide dosages and frequency of use of any opioid medications taken in the past seven days at the time of each telephone assessment.
+An average daily MME dose taken in the past week was computed for each assessment point, and a categorical variable was calculated to assess change throughout the trial (increase dose, decrease dose, no change).

 Secondary Outcome Measures